SayeedChowdhury/dct-snn/README.md

 # dct-snn

-#### Code Submitted with DCT-SNN: Using DCT to Distribute Spatial Information over
-Time for Learning Low-Latency Spiking Neural Networks ###
+#### Code for the paper titled DCT-SNN: Using DCT to Distribute Spatial Information over Time for Learning Low-Latency Spiking Neural Networks ###

 We first train an ANN, if ANN training is intended, that can be done using vgg_ann_submit.py file which loads the models from vgg_ann_models_submit